etragardh/wpvs/README.md

 + merge same vuln from different sources
 + feature: describe a specific vulnerability
 + list multiple vulnerability types, now only single/one at a time
++ add versions (vulnerable, fixed in, no fix etc)
++ add info if known to be exploited

 <br />
 Stay nice!